jake-lukasik/NASCAR-Race-Predictions/README.md

 │ └── Find all plots and visualizations I produce from my predictions here.

+├── User-GUI/

+│ └── Find the .py script to launch the GUI to run your own predictions here.

 ├── README.md

 │ └── That is me.